material-components/material-components-web/packages/mdc-select/README.md

 `mdc-select` class) as well as setting the width of the `mdc-select__menu` element to match.
 This is best done through the use of another class (e.g. `demo-width-class` in the example HTML and CSS below).

-If you are using the enhanced select within an HTML form, you can include a hidden `<input>` element under the root `mdc-select` element, and it will be synchronized when the value is updated via user interaction or programmatically.

 ### HTML

 ```html